The oldest truth holds steady, like a center

 I fell into your warmth softly,

-a gravity that held me
+a gravity that kept me close

 until I could again meet the rough beauty of life.

 The enormity of it held me in its orbit for a time

 and found a vast wilderness in the spin.

 Dear one, you have never tried to tame my fierceness or lay claim;

 to bear witness and participate in the precariousness.